wan19990901/MIT-6.871-Project/prostate_nlp_extraction-main/README.md

 get all the reports with the following keywords : needle, core, biops, prost,exclude all the reports with the following keywords : prostatectomy, bone marrow, as these two steps would give us all the reports with biopsy.

 Find the word gleason; we need to exclude false positive triggered # by M.D.
-Gleason and found directional word like left or right
+Gleason and found directional word like left or right(Left, RIght, L,R)
 \
 Once the condition is met: